-- 1.10.4 Courses As at Larkfield Leisure Centre the range of swimming courses are considered to be vulnerable to economic downturn and therefore a below inflation increase of 15p is proposed.
-1:1 lessons are increased by 50p per half hour. - 1.10.5 Health Suite The current Tonbridge Swimming Pool charges are high compared to competition in the High Street and it is hoped that the new charges, together with a 20% discount to Lifestyles members will increase usage. - 1.10.6 Tonbridge Racecourse Sportsground Games Hut the proposed charges for the Tonbridge Sportsground Games Hut are included within the Tonbridge Swimming Pool charges at [Annex 3].
+- 1.10.3 Courses As at Larkfield Leisure Centre the range of swimming courses are considered to be vulnerable to economic downturn and therefore a minimal increase of 10p is proposed.
+1:1 lessons are increased by 30p per half hour. - 1.10.4 Tonbridge Racecourse Sportsground Games Hut the proposed charges for the Tonbridge Sportsground Games Hut are included within the Tonbridge Swimming Pool charges at [Annex 3].